Hooks

 );

-Due to the special nature of some encapsulated entity classes, you cannot directly use defineHooks.
+Due to the special nature of some encapsulated entity classes, you cannot use defineHooks directly.

-These native functions are triggered when create or destroy is called internally in Vehicle.
+These native functions are triggered internally when Vehicle creates or destroys an instance.

 ts